Alan736/ExtraSpork/README.md

 Currently added features :
 - **/stats** : Shows your Kills, Deaths and KD during a match (The plugin reset your stats when someone type the start command)
+- **RefereeWhitelist** : Add all the referees from SporkPGM in the whitelist (If you want to use this features, you have to change in the config.yml the key "refereewhitelist" to true)

 ##Dependency